title: Writing Native Modules tags: #programming, #react, #ionic

 A module is a library

 Ordinarily, the module purpose is to provide a new feature to the caller layer.
 It needs to be architected the same way as the libraries native to the caller layer.
 Which is to provide a consistent set of functions (API) for the caller layer to use.
-At the callee side, we need to mark those functions, and they need to follow the same signature (using the replicated data types).
+At the callee side, we must mark those functions, and they have to follow the same signature (using the replicated data types).

 The above is my mental model when writing a native module.
 The implementation will differ based on the platforms, but it provides a quick way to pick the relevant parts to learn from the documentation and example codes.